GCTC-NTGC/gc-digital-talent/apps/e2e/cypress/README.md

     - This detailed output is printed **only for failing tests**.
   - **Check the status and logs of containers.**
-    - On failed CI runs, we list the status of containers (e.g., one may have crashed), and print out the logs of important containers (e.g., Apache logs of PHP container).
+    - On failed CI runs, we list the status of containers (e.g., one may have crashed), and print out the logs of important containers (e.g., Nginx logs of the webserver container).
       [config](https://github.com/GCTC-NTGC/gc-digital-talent/blob/main/.github/workflows/e2e-tests.yml#L85-L91)
 - When you need to debug locally, these tips can help:
   - Run `npm run e2e:open` to start the Cypress UI, which has an **implicit